 RINNO’s Antonia Egli joins Advantage Austria’s “Creative Approaches to Sustainable Building” event and reports on the latest in GlassTech and wasterwater management for sustainable construction and renovation solutions.
 The event brought together over 200 architects, construction professionals, developers and experts in sustainable construction and was dedicated to sustainable innovation and technological development in the construction sector – a particularly relevant topic for RINNO.

 How can Windows Contribute to Sustainability in Construction?

-Andreas Simmer, the Managing Director of Internorm UK, delivered a session on ‘Windows of the Future’, Simmer identified three specific ways that windows can play an important role in contributing to energy efficiency and sustainability in construction:
+Both used and new windows can contribute to sustainability and circular economy practices.
+Andreas Simmer, Managing Director at Internorm UK, delivered a session on ‘Windows of the Future’ and identified three specific ways that windows can play an important role in contributing to energy efficiency and sustainability in construction:

 - Efficient Thermal Performance through minimizing solar heat gain and maximizing daylight, thus lowering costs associated with HVAC (heating, ventilating, and air conditioning) loads.

 - Reducing Noise Pollution through triple glazing, improved cavity depths, increasing glass thickness, and laminating windows.